-Participants: Anonymous; Trans; Advocacy; Legal issues; Trans advocacy; Human rights; Parenting; Support; Allies
+Participants: Dawn; Trans; Advocacy; Legal issues; Trans advocacy; Human rights; Parenting; Support; Allies

 Anonymous: I think a lot of places need to do some work about understanding what this dynamic looks like when the parents aren’t on the same page.
 Because I think, like CHEO for example, they’re a gender diversity clinic, they’re more used to a situation where both parents are supporting or neither parent, and then the youth is just coming on their own.
 But they don’t have a lot of experience with the situation that we have, where one parent is supporting and the other parent is not, so the child is essentially living 2 completely different lives, with different names, with different clothes, different like-.
 I don’t think that people really have the analysis for that, because it’s really easy - like we’re involved with Children’s Aid as well, and have been for a long time, not just because of this, but because of other issues at Dad’s house, but it’s very tempting for people to just say “This is a conflict between the parents” and that’s what keeps happening.
 Like at CHEO they say “It’s a conflict between the parents, we can’t really say who’s right.”